Credit: NPA Photo/ J.Peters

 Getting there: Take the LIRR to Long Beach Station, then walk to the beach.

 Accessibility: $15 Access Passes good for the whole season are available for people with disabilities at the season pass trailer.
 All-terrain beach wheelchairs are available upon request at all beaches.
-Patrons can arrange for a beach wheelchair at a specific time and location ahead of time by calling Lifeguard Headquarters at (516) 431-1810.
+Patrons can arrange for a beach wheelchair at a specific time and location ahead of time by calling Lifeguard Headquarters at (516) 431-1810 or asking a gate attendant.

-Like Long Island’s other North Shore beaches, the Orient Beach facing Gardiner’s Bay is more rocky than it is white-sandy (great for starting/continuing your beach rock collection!), but it’s a nature-lover’s paradise.
+Like Long Island’s other North Shore beaches, the Orient Beach facing Gardiner’s Bay is more rocky than it is white-sandy (great for starting/continuing your beach rock collection!), but it’s a nature lover's paradise.
 A two-mile paved road will bring you from Route 25 to the beach, park, and playground for a $10/car day-rate.
 The bay waters are relatively calm, making them perfect for swimming, especially with little ones.
 The area is lifeguarded between 10 am and 5:30 pm and restrooms and concessions are close by.
+Orient Beach is now a United States Lighthouse Society Passport Stamp Location.
+Kids will be delighted when their passports get stamped at the Orient Point Lighthouse!

 Getting there: Take the LIRR to Greenport station then take a 12-minute cab ride to the beach.